aspose-words/Aspose.Words-Documentation/python_via_dotnet/python-notes/_index.md

 url: /pythonnet/python-notes/
 ---

-## Features differences

 Aspose.Words for Python via .NET is a wrapper of Aspose.Words for .NET, that is why the two products have almost the same set of features.
+Nevertheless, there are some nuances of work and differences in features and API, which are described on this page.

+## Feature Differences

-But due to the wrapping process there are some features that are not available in the Python version.
+Due to the wrapping process there are some features that are not available in the Python version.
 Here is a list of most notable features that are currently are not available in the Python version.
 * Implementation of interfaces is not supported yet, that is why it is not possible to use callbacks such as [IWarningCallback](https://apireference.aspose.com/words/net/aspose.words/iwarningcallback), [IReplacingCallback](https://apireference.aspose.com/words/net/aspose.words.replacing/ireplacingcallback), [IFieldUpdatingCallback](https://apireference.aspose.com/words/net/aspose.words.fields/ifieldupdatingcallback), [IFieldMergingCallback](https://apireference.aspose.com/words/net/aspose.words.mailmerging/ifieldmergingcallback) etc.
 * Printing feature is not available because .NET Standard 2.0 version of Aspose.Words is used as back-end of the python version, which also does not provide this functionality.
 * Only simple Mail Merge functionality is provided with arrays of field names and field values as a data source.